A classic program in Java is the Factorial Calculator.

 The next step is to implement this algorithm in Java.

-The factorial program in Java
+Step-by-step guide to implementing factorial in Java

 Each program in Java is within a class.
 We will implement the calculation part inside a method called calculateFactorial.